kklmn/xrt/doc/instructions.rst

     sudo apt-get install python3-pandas python3-xlrd
     sudo apt-get install python3-pyqt5 python3-pyqt5.qtopengl freeglut3-dev python3-opengl

-Replace "apt-get" with "yum" if you use a RedHat-family distribution.

 If using pip, some packages still have to be installed from a system package manager.
 In case of python 2, these are all GUI packages (see above) and python-tk. pip will take care of the rest.
 Python2::